Division 7A dividend

-A Division 7A dividend in the Australian tax system is an amount treated by the Australian Tax Office (ATO) as an assessable dividend of a shareholder of a private company that attempts to make a tax-free distributions of profits to the shareholder, or an associate of the shareholder.
+A Division 7A dividend in the Australian taxation system is an amount treated by the Australian Taxation Office (ATO) as an assessable dividend of a shareholder of a private company that attempts to make a tax-free distributions of profits to the shareholder, or an associate of the shareholder.

 Division 7A applies to payments, loans and debts forgiven on or after 4 December 1997.
 However, it may also apply to loans in place before this date, where the amount of the loan is increased or its term extended on or after 4 December 1997.
 Division 7A applies to debts forgiven on or after 4 December 1997, regardless of when the debt was created.

 Objective

 The objective of Division 7A is to reflect the reality of a situation, rather than the formality.
 As a matter of form, a dividend paid by a company is one that is declared by the directors of the company and either paid to the shareholders or credited to the shareholders account with the company.
 However, where a company pays amounts to or for shareholders, not expecting the amounts to be repaid, without formally declaring a dividend, the reality is that the advances are analogous to a dividend.
 This is the situation that Division 7A seeks to catch.